 2.4 Pre-processing of paraffin embedded tissues for DNA extraction

 For paraffin-embedded specimens, a tissue portion was excised with a sterile blade and placed on a cleaned microscope slide.
 The slide was heated on a hot plate to melt the paraffin, after which the tissue was carefully separated and transferred to a new slide.
 Further heating helped remove residual paraffin.
 The tissue was then washed in 70% alcohol, followed by 95% alcohol.
-Due to the small tissue size, only two DNA extraction methods were used: the Salting Out method and a commercial kit, following previously discussed protocols.
+Due to the small tissue size, only two DNA extraction methods were used: the Salting Out method and a commercial kit (mention the 5th method of isolation commercial kit), following previously discussed protocols.

 2.5 DNA integrity